 Below you see a Joshua Tree.
 Our friend from Atlanta explored this place a while back all the while wondering what all these trees were.
 It wasn’t until the end he found out they were Joshua Trees and the reason why the park is named Joshua Tree National Park. ;)

 Parking is off to the side of the main road.
-There’s also a 1.7 mile nature walk that loops around and crosses the street to the Jumbo Rocks Campground.
-Other than going up to skull rock, we didn’t do much exploring in this area.
+There’s also a 1.7-mile nature walk that loops around and crosses the street to the Jumbo Rocks Campground.
+Besides going up to skull rock, we didn’t do much exploring in this area.
 I wouldn’t mind checking it out next time… with a bee suit. ;)

 When I was little, I remember playing in the sand and getting stung by a dead bee.
 I can’t imagine how terrifying it is to be stung by a live one.
 Have you ever been stung by a bee?